input-output-hk/catalyst-voices/catalyst_voices/README.md

 ## Working with Translations

-This project relies on [flutter_localizations](https://github.com/flutter/flutter/tree/master/packages/flutter_localizations) and follows the [official internationalization guide for Flutter](https://docs.flutter.dev/development/accessibility-and-localization/internationalization).
+This project relies on [flutter_localizations](https://github.com/flutter/flutter/tree/master/packages/flutter_localizations).
+It follows the [official internationalization guide for Flutter][flutter-intl-guide].

 ### Adding Strings